“Love is sacrifice.”

 “I have given him what he most desired.”

 Caroline: Emmett Delacroix destroyed his own life, Caroline cannot help but observe.
-She remembers that story from Denise, no doubt since become legend in New Orleans’ legal community, about the defendant who pointlessly heckled the judge who’d already signed off on his plea deal (and subsequently received the death penalty).
-She remembers Luke’s off-had mention about a “drug deal turned massacre” that cost the petty grifter his legs.
+She remembers that story from Denise, no doubt since become legend in New Orleans’ legal community, about the defendant who pointlessly heckled the judge who’d already signed off on his plea deal (and subsequently received the maximum sentence instead).
+She remembers Luke’s off-hand mention about a “drug deal turned massacre” that cost the petty grifter his legs.
 Emmett, Caroline reflects, was not a particularly good judge of what was good for him.

 And her mother gave him the thing he most wanted?
 She can’t see that working out well.